readthedocs/readthedocs.org/docs/user/subprojects.rst

-Organizing multiple projects in one site: Subprojects
+Subprojects: host multiple projects on a single domain
 =====================================================

 Projects can be configured in a nested manner, by configuring a project as a